TheTexta/obsidian-main/Psychology/Biological Psychology/cerebellum.md

-A mini brain underneath the [[cerebrum]], nonverbal and skill memory, judge time, modulate emotions.
+A mini brain underneath the [[Cerebrum]], nonverbal and skill memory, judge time, modulate emotions.